Trump says Republican convention will not be held in North Carolina

 Republican officials are planning to visit Nashville, Tennessee, this week, according to a person familiar with discussions.

-The RNC also was considering a split convention, with the votes on platform and rules taking place in Charlotte and the speeches and pageantry taking place in another city, such as Jacksonville, Florida, or Las Vegas, said a source familiar with the discussions.
+The party was also considering a split convention, with the votes on platform and rules taking place in Charlotte and the speeches and pageantry taking place in another city, such as Jacksonville, Florida, or Las Vegas, said a source familiar with the discussions.

 Democrats have delayed their convention in Milwaukee, which was set for Aug.
 17 to 20, and left the door open to a revised format.
 Former Vice President Joe Biden is the party’s presumptive presidential nominee.

-Reporting by Jason Lange; Additional reporting by Jarrett Renshaw and Eric Beech; Editing by Colleen Jenkins, Marguerita Choy and Peter Cooney
+Reporting by Jason Lange; Additional reporting by Jarrett Renshaw and Eric Beech; Editing by Colleen Jenkins, Marguerita Choy, Peter Cooney and Raju Gopalakrishnan